ToxicFrog/doom-mods/gzap/doc/gzdoom_newplayers.md

 put them somewhere else (e.g. `~/Games/Doom`) if that's more convenient.
 These instructions put them next to your save files, screenshots, and config files.

-1. Install `gzdoom` and `qzdl` via your package manager.
+1. Install `uzdoom` and `qzdl` via your package manager.
-2. Create the config directory: `mkdir -p ~/.config/gzdoom`.
+2. Create the config directory: `mkdir -p ~/.config/uzdoom`.
 3. Copy your Doom IWAD (e.g. `doom2.wad`) to that directory.
 4. If you're playing a map pack (a "PWAD") rather than the base game, download that and put it next to your IWAD.
-5. Download the GZDoom AP mod and place it in the same directory as gzdoom.exe.
+5. Download the UZDoom AP mod and place it in the same directory as uzdoom.exe.

 ## Running the Game